Abortion and contraception

 Call them on 1800 696 784 (weekdays 9am – 5pm).

 Pregnancy is known to be a time when women are:

 - at risk of violence for the first time

 - at risk of increased violence when there has already been violence in a relationship.

 Women in relationships where the partner (or others) use violence and/or control often say that these relationships affect them and their decision-making when pregnant.
 This is likely to be difficult and confusing.
 1800RESPECT and Safe Steps both provide 24/7 support and information, including options for professional help and safety.

 If you are considering an abortion

-Each woman will be the best judge of how she will cope and what she needs to assist her.
-Many women find that when they have made a considered and informed decision, and have been supported in their decision by their partner, family and/or health professional, then the outcome is positive.
-Some women report feeling mixed emotions, such as relief as well as a sense of sadness and loss after the procedure, which diminish over time.
+Each woman will be the best judge as to how she will cope and what she needs to assist her.
+Many women find that when they have made a considered and informed decision, and have been supported in making that decision, then they feel more positive.
+Some women report feeling mixed emotions, such as relief as well as a sense of sadness and loss after the procedure.